itdxer/blog.itdxer.com/_posts/2020-05-21-analyses-of-the-dice-rolling-strategies.md

 - Disadvantage of advantages: \\(p(x = 20) = \frac{39^2}{400^2} \approx 0.01 \\)
 - Advantage of disadvantage: \\(p(x = 20) = \frac{801}{400^2} \approx 0.005 \\)

-From these values we can see that a signle dice roll is a much more likely to produce 20 on a 20-sided dice.
+From these values we can see that a single dice roll is a much more likely to produce 20 on a 20-sided dice.

 ## Which strategy is more likely to produce value above some fixed number?